stripe-contrib/stripe-cli/README.md

           [--count=COUNT]                    # depricated: use limit
           [--customer=CUSTOMER]              # a customer ID to filter results by

+    List invoices (optionally by customer_id)

 #### Invoice Pay

     Usage:
       stripe invoice pay ID

+    trigger an open invoice to be paid immediately

 #### Invoice Upcoming

     Usage:
       stripe invoice upcoming CUSTOMER

+    find the upcoming invoice for CUSTOMER

 ### Plans